axelholmer/qred-node-backend-case/README.md

 - Pagination of payload response
 - Util function to convert amounts/values (which are in minor units) to correct format.
 - Proper mapper to map dto to entity etc..
-- SQL-injection?
 - Card numbers and other sensitive data should be encrypted and not sensitive info censored.
 - Extract types (request/response dtos) and other common functionality in packages (devkit) to be able to share with frontend.
 - Some type of caching
 - Relevant comments
+- SQL-injection protection